"Jacob's Ladder School is... a love story, written by Amy, to her son, Jacob." - Karla Brigiotta

 At age two, Jacob had very low muscle tone and had just mastered sitting up independently.
 He was not crawling or attempting to stand.
 For all practical purposes he was not speaking… there was some initial babbling but very limited.
 He had significant visual issues including double strabismus and very low visual acuity.
 Jacob also exhibited sensory play or self-stimulatory behaviors that are typical with an Autism diagnosis.
 He faced numerous health issues including a weakened immune system, allergies, numerous sensitivities, kidney complications and a serious heart defect that required surgery in 2000.
 Despite these issues, Jacob had a sparkle in his eye and a grin that would light up the entire room.
 We saw the inherent potential.
 Our job was to find the path that would enable him to move forward, maximizing that potential.

-In Jacob's second year of life, Marty and I took the time to study and research methodology centered on the concept of neurogenesis and neuroplasticity.
+In Jacob's second year of life, I took the time to study and research methodology centered on the concept of neurogenesis and neuroplasticity.
 Over a three-year period, we concentrated our studies in the field of neurodevelopment, and brain rehabilitation, we were learning that the brain would change and develop based on the stimulation it receives.
 With each day of applying interventions based on these concepts, Jacob was responding by showing us improvements in the way his brain was receiving, processing, storing and then using information.
 Jacob's Ladder is now based on this very intensive approach to learning.

 A story familiar to many people who have shared this journey, we were frustrated and overwhelmed by the insufficient therapies and lack of knowledge or expertise in the field of brain rehabilitation for children.
 This is when we established the Institute for Family Wellness, where we integrated the various approaches we had been studying.
-After successfully treating many children – and as more and more parents were seeking our assistance – the model that led to Jacobs Ladder was established.
+After successfully treating many children – and as more and more parents were seeking our assistance – the model that led to Jacob's Ladder was established.

-Upon our divorce in 1998, Marty went on to found Neurotherapy Centers for Health, and I continued to build and grow Jacob's Ladder.
 I continued to work with Jacob at least four hours per day, delivering a specific intervention for each and every area of weakness, while teaching heavily to his strengths.
 We focused on building a strong neurological foundation from the ground up.
 We did not work on skills, per se, for many years.
 Instead we focused on the fundamental level – how his brain received, processed, stored, and then utilized all incoming information.

 Improvement was slow in the beginning.
 We saw some areas improve slightly within the first few months and other areas have taken years to show significant improvement.
 One area of fairly quick improvement was Jacob's foot hypersensitivity.
 He would literally cry in pain when donning his socks and shoes.
 I worked diligently by stimulating his feet with all different types of deep pressure and light touch, and within a few months putting on his socks and shoes became a non-issue.
 Conversely, we worked for over a year and a half to recognize and retain recognition of the letters A, B, C, D, and E.